 C. Consumers: The market target for the new wonder drug is all consumers, since at one time or another everybody gets sick.
-The drug will be also aimed at children since children are always getting sick.
+The drug will be also aimed at children, since children are always getting sick.
 The drug should be promoted more to residents of cold or damp sections of the country since susceptibility to sickness is greater in these areas.

-The number of other brands are few since this is a new wonder drug.
+The number of other brands is few since this is a new wonder drug.
 Brand loyalty will be low since this is a new product.

 Product: The product will be in pill form.
-In must be decided how many sizes of bottles and how many pills to each size there should be.
+In must be decided how many sizes of bottles there should be and how many pills go in each bottle.
 The color of the coating of the pill is important in order to make it attractive to children.
 The color and graphical design of the box should stand out on the shelf.